erik-nystrom/php-i18n-extr/README.md

 file_put_contents('default.pot', $ex->stringsAsPOT());
 ```

 By default the Extractor class will look for `_()`, but you can change this if you'd like.

+It will also search for .php, .html (parsed as .php), and .js files by default.
+You can add any other extensions you'd like, as long as they can be successfully parsed as PHP or JavaScript.

 The resulting file should load fine in something like [poedit](https://poedit.net/).